 - Empty your vehicle and trunk of all personal possessions or other loose items

-- The original Certificate of Title or a certified copy of the Certificate of Title, plus two complete copies that accompany your car to the port of origin.
+- If you own a vehicle, you need to submit the original Certificate of Title or a certified copy of the Certificate of Title, plus two complete copies that accompany your car to the port of origin.

 - If you lease your car or if a lien has been recorded, you must also provide a separate letter from the lien holder authorizing the exportation, including the owner/ lien holder's name, the Vehicle Identification Number (VIN), the owner/lien holder's telephone number, and the lien holder's signature and date.